jannebor/plant_range_estimates/README.md

 best_model <- metadata$model[which(metadata$scientificname==species_name)][1]
 # can be looked up in the metadata

-# each band of the netCDF file assembles data for one species, variables represent the different data types within each band:
+# each band of the netCDF file assembles data for one species
+# variables represent the different data types within each band
 variable <- paste(best_model)

+ras <- raster("C:/Users/janbor/Documents/GitLab/plant_ranges/app/demo/range_data.nc", varname = variable, band = speciesID)
 # varname needs to be one of "Native region", "Presence cells", or a specific Model: "Model 1", "Model 2", "Model 3"
-ras <- raster("C:/Users/janbor/Documents/GitLab/plant_ranges/app/demo/range_data.nc", varname = variable, band = speciesID)

 plot(ras)